 Patrick Fitzgerald spent three years and he knew on day one that Richard Armitage was the leaker.

-And instead of shutting down Shop, and that was related to the Valerie Plain phony case.
+And instead of shutting down shop, and that was related to the Valerie Plain phony case, he knows who the leaker is.

-He couldn't get uh scooter Libby to flip and turn on vice president Cheney, so then they went after Scooter Libby for for lying, not for anything with the underlying crime that they were originally supposed to investigate, which is my big problem with these special counsels, investigative creep, just like mission creep in in terms of military uh efforts that the country gets involved in.
+Than they went after Scooter Libby for lying, not for anything with the underlying crime that they were originally supposed to investigate, which is my big problem with these special counsels, investigative creep, just like Mission Creep in terms of military efforts that the country gets involved in.

 We'll continue.

-All right, as we roll along, Sean Hannity show glad you're with us, 800 nine four one Sean.
+All right, as we roll along, Sean Hannity show glad you're with us.

-We'll check in with uh Newt Gingrich at the top of the next hour.
+We'll check in with Newt Gingrich at the top of the next hour.

 We'll get to some of your calls in the next half hour.